 What you spend is personal to you.
 And only you know what you are prepared to go without to save for a house.

 Avoid wasting money paying high interest on existing debts.

 Set up a direct debit to move your savings into a savings account as soon as you get paid.

 Look through your belongings and think carefully about if you use or need them.
 If not, sell them.

 Car boot sales and eBay are not your only options.
-Check out alternatives like Schpock and Depop too.
+Check out alternatives like Shpock, Depop and Gumtree too.

 If you're lucky enough to have friends or family with money to spare, they might be able to help you raise a deposit, or help you get a guarantor mortgage.

 The short answer is: between 2 and 15 years.

-The longer answer is: it depends on how much you can put into savings each month, and how big a deposit you're trying to save up!
+The longer answer is: it depends on how much you can put into savings each month, and how big a deposit you're trying to save!

 The bigger the deposit, the lower your mortgage interest rate and the smaller your monthly repayments.

-If you can save £200 per month it would take you just under 5 years to save up a 5% deposit... or 15 years for the 15% deposit!
+So if you can save £200 per month it would take you just under 5 years to save up a 5% deposit... or around 15 years for the 15% deposit!